Eating Oranges During Pregnancy – Is It Safe?

 Health Benefits of Eating Oranges During Pregnancy

 Oranges are rich in Vitamin C, iron, zinc and folic acid.
-Eating oranges during pregnancy can improve your immune function, strengthen his brain development, and also provide benefits to the skin tone.
+Eating oranges in pregnancy 3rd trimester can improve your immune function, strengthen his brain development, and also provide benefits to the skin tone.
 Consumption of oranges during the first trimester of pregnancy is highly recommended as it aids in the development of the brain of the foetus.
 Read on to find out some of the health benefits of eating oranges in pregnancy.

 1. It helps strengthen the immune system.